Cultural Compass: Flanders Festival Ghent, Verdi's comedic side and a sneak peak in Bruges

 The exhibition places Vanfleteren in dialogue with artists equally possessed by the sea – among them Courbet, Ensor, Spilliaert, Strindberg and Dumas.
 Like them, he resists mere observation.
 Instead, through years of persistence, he renders “his” sea personal, shifting, and inexhaustible.

-At 24, she became the visual director for Belgian pop star Angèle’s debut album BROL, creating its entire photographic universe and directing several of her iconic music videos, including La Loi de Murphy and Balance ton Quoi.
+At 24, she was the visual director for Belgian pop star Angèle’s debut album BROL, creating its entire photographic universe and directing several of her iconic music videos, including La Loi de Murphy and Balance ton Quoi.

 MAURICE - Le Royaume, 2016 © CHARLOTTE ABRAMOW

 Abramow’s most personal project emerged from her relationship with her father.
 In 2018, she published her first book, MAURICE, Tristesse et rigolade, a poetic tribute to Maurice Abramow, a doctor, teacher and survivor of childhood hiding during the war.
-Combining family archives with her own images, the book was born from their shared journey through his illness.
-Maurice, who had been Charlotte’s very first studio model, never lived to see its release.

 Now revisited as an immersive exhibition at Hangar, MAURICE is more than a story of loss.
 It is a celebration of complicity, humour, tenderness and resilience.
-Father and daughter created a visual dialogue that turns grief into light.
+Father and daughter have created a visual dialogue that turns grief into light.

 (MOH)